No, no, it’s more interesting than it sounds.

 These button are but static HTML links.
 Thus, it does absolutely nothing unless you click on it.
 At which point it takes you to a bare-bones page operated by the social network in question.

 Which means that the social buttons on writeups.org do not track anything, write anything or make any request.
-Once you click on one and end up on the Facebook, Twitter or Google Plus page they do stuff, though.
+Once you click on one and end up on the Facebook, Twitter, Google Plus, whatever page they do stuff, though.
 If only to identify you.

 It *is* less slick than the usual buttons, though.